sourabhkumar47/ResQFood/README.md

     5. Make your changes and commit them.
     6. Push your changes to your forked repository.
     7. Create a pull request to the `main` branch of this repository.

+## Why ResQFood?
+Reduces Food Waste: Food waste is a major environmental and economic problem.
+ResQFood helps restaurants reduce their waste and minimize their environmental footprint.
+Saves Money: Restaurants can recover some of their costs by selling leftover food at reduced prices.
+Individuals can enjoy delicious meals at a fraction of the original cost.
+Supports Local Restaurants: ResQFood strengthens local communities by supporting small businesses and helping them operate more sustainably.
+Promotes Food Security: By making affordable food more accessible, ResQFood contributes to food security, especially for individuals who may be facing food insecurity.

 ## Contributing